fsaresh/text_to_speech/README.md

 ### What is this repository for? ###

 This is something I made when I was super sick and lost my voice.
-Because I was deathly ill, I apparently didn't make a repo for it, but I'm adding it after the fact to share with others!

 Once setup, usage is as simple as updating a file (`speech.txt`) and running the program (`python main.py`) again.